-A blender muffin is an essential for the busy parent.
-Muffins are a food group over here.
+A gluten free blender muffin is an essential for the busy parent.
+Chocolate Chip Blender Muffins are a food group over here.
 They account for breakfast, snack, dessert and tantrum stoppers.
-When I made a blender muffin it was important to sneak some goodness into it (oats, flax seed) and to keep sugar out (sweetened with maple syrup).
+When I made a Chocolate Chip Blender Muffin it was important to sneak some goodness into it (oats, flax seed) and to keep sugar out (sweetened with maple syrup).
 I have even made these without the maple syrup and they tasted great so keep that in mind.
 They are flourless, gluten free, dairy free and refined sugar free.

-I will often start my day by snacking on them with my coffee, and my little Claire loves one in the morning with her chocolate almond milk and an episode of Paw Patrol.
+I will often start my day by snacking on Chocolate Chip Blender Muffins with my coffee, and my little Princess Cupcake loves one in the morning with her chocolate almond milk and an episode of Paw Patrol.

 The chocolate chips give them the perfect sweetness to feel like you are having a treat but these are made with oats, peanut butter and a dash of flax to make sure that they are wholesome.